 - 1. Point labels usually consist of a letter, optionally followed by apostrophes, numerals or other letters.
 The same label cannot be used for different points.
-Thus the labels of points should be like: A, B, A', B", A1, B12, AB.
+Thus the labels of points should be like: A, B, A', B'', A1, B12, AB.
 There is no need to label all displayed points in a geometric construction, label just the relevant ones, each with a different label. - 2.
 A reasonable number of points to consider in a construction is 4-12.
-The number of spotted patterns, in general, rapidly increases with the number of considered points in a construction.
-An excessive number of considered points may result in an unmanageable collection of properties and unclear visual representation.
-During the analysis it is possible to exclude some labelled points from being considered (either by specifying the labels to be considered, see 2.2.7). - 3.
+The number of detected patterns generally increases rapidly with the number of considered labelled points in a construction.
+An excessive number of considered points can lead to an unmanageable collection of properties and unclear visual representations.
+During the analysis it is possible to exclude some labelled points from consideration (either by specifying the labels to be considered or the labels to be excluded, see 2.2.7). - 3.
 At any time you can within OK Geometry change, hide, delete or add labels for points.
 Right click on the right pane and follow the menu commands. - 4.
 OK Geometry considers only acute and right angles between lines.
-Properties are thus often stated in the form that something holds for some angles or their supplementary angles.
-The reader has to find out where to take into consideration the angles and where the supplementary angles.
+Properties are thus often stated in the form that something holds for an angle or its supplementary angle.
+The user has to find out where to take into consideration the angle and where the supplementary angle.
 In the Figure 5 (right) OK Geometry, for example, notes the ratio 1:2 between the two displayed angles (∠BCA and ∠BDA) or their supplementary angles.
 In fact, the ratio 1:2 is between the angle ∠BCA (green colour) and supplement of ∠BDA (supplement of the angle indicated by red colour). - 5.
 OK Geometry does not warn of trivial cases of congruency of angles (angles related to pairs of parallel lines, angles formed by two crossing lines).
-In fact, a pair of parallel lines would produce an immense number of congruent angles.
+In fact, a pair of parallel lines often gives rise to an immense number of congruent angles.
 Thus, when considering the spotted properties one should check if there are parallel lines and be aware of the congruency of angles defined by parallel lines and lines that cross them.
-In the trapezium (Figure 5 left), for example, OK Geometry does not list the fact that the angles ∠DEA and ∠BEC or ∠DCA and ∠CAB are congruent.
+In the trapezium (Figure 5 left), for example, OK Geometry does not list the fact that the angles ∠DEA and ∠BEC are congruent or that ∠DCA and ∠CAB are congruent.